Animal Phenotyping Herz

 Animal Experiment License application

-We offer to support you in:
+We offer support in the following:

 • Writing animal experiment license applications according to the legal requirements

-• Writing applications in German (important for English speaking groups)
+• Writing applications in German (important for English-speaking groups)

 • Development of project plans